kkapelon/kkapelon.github.io/_posts/2016-12-21-docker-for-java-big-picture.md

  * Ports and network arrangements
  * State of your application (DB, files, sessions)

-The final outcome of this stage would be that any number of environments can be created in your build server and they should not clash with each other.
+The final outcome of this stage would be that any number of completely independent environments can be created in your build server using the same Docker image.

-At this adoption stage *all* Docker environments created are short lived and stay on only for integration tests.
+At this adoption stage *all* Docker environments created are short lived and lives on only for integration tests.
 The full process is the following:

 1. You commit something on a feature branch
 1. Build server notices the commit checks out the branch